 Let’s say we are interested in babies’ ages.
 The data collected is the age of the babies, so a quantitative continuous variable.
 However, we may work with only the number of weeks since birth and thus transforming the age into a discrete variable.
-The variable age remains a quantitative continuous variable but the variable we are working on (i.e., the number of weeks since birth) is a quantitative discrete variable.
+The variable age remains a quantitative continuous variable but the variable we are working on (i.e., the number of weeks since birth) can be seen as a quantitative discrete variable.

 From quantitative to qualitative

 Let’s say we are interested in the Body Mass Index (BMI).
 For this, a researcher collects data on height and weight of individuals and computes the BMI.
-The BMI is a quantitative continuous variable but the researcher may want to turn it into a qualitative variable by categorizing individuals below a certain threshold as underweighted, above a certain threshold as overweighted and the rest as normal weight.
+The BMI is a quantitative continuous variable but the researcher may want to turn it into a qualitative variable by categorizing individuals below a certain threshold as underweighted, above a certain threshold as overweighted and the rest as normal weighted.
 The raw BMI is a quantitative continuous variable but the categorization of the BMI makes the transformed variable a qualitative (ordinal) variable, where the levels are in this case underweighted < normal < overweighted.

 Same goes for age when age is transformed to a qualitative ordinal variable with levels such as minors, adults and seniors.
 It is also often the case (especially in surveys) that the variable salary (quantitative continuous) is transformed into a qualitative ordinal variable with different range of salaries (e.g., < 1000€, 1000 - 2000€, > 2000€).